idio-lang/DIPS/source/scheme/advanced-scheme.rst

 power of :lname:`Scheme` at your disposal.
 Including, of course, other macros.

-To be fair, raw macros are "a bit tricky" so people have written syntax transforming macros for you to use which let you create syntax transforming macros.
-The idea being to keep people away from the real deal when they don't need to be there.
+To be fair, raw macros are "a bit tricky" so people have gone a bit meta and written syntax transforming macros for you to use.
+These let you, in turn, create syntax transforming macros.
+It seems a bit redundant but the syntax transforming macros limit what you can do with the idea being to keep people away from the real deal when they don't need to be there.

 let
 ---